gatsbyjs/gatsby/docs/tutorial/part-six/index.md

 ## Transformer plugins

-Often, the format of the data we get from source plugins isn't what you want to use to build your website.
+Often, the format of the data you get from source plugins isn't what you want to use to build your website.
 The filesystem source plugin lets you query data _about_ files but what if you want to query data _inside_ files?